dharmit009/Misc/CommonMark/cheatsheet.md

 # Cheatsheet

-*NOTE: This is a quick cheatsheet for common markdown it may not include all the features.
+*NOTE*: This is a quick cheatsheet for common markdown it may not include all the features.

 ## Headings:

 /# Heading 1

 /## Heading 2

 /### Heading 3

 # Heading 1